17tayyy/17tayyy/README.md

+👋 Welcome to My GitHub Profile!
+🚀 About Me
-Hello, I'm Tay and I'm a 16-year-old boy who self-taught different concepts about the world of technology.
-Right now I am focused on hacking and python
+- Hello, I'm Tay and I'm a 16-year-old boy who self-taught different concepts about the world of technology.
+🧑‍🎓 What I Do
+- Right now I am focused to learning hacking and python